smash-spp2377/smash-spp2377.github.io/content/about.md

 SMASH aims to address the presented main issues by focusing on the following objectives:

-> Our team aim designing a storage engine that will make use of new technology to improve performance and solve inconsistency and heterogeneity problems in current systems.
+> Our team aims to design a storage engine that will make use of new technology to improve performance and solve inconsistency and heterogeneity problems in current systems.
 They will also use NVRAM to cache data, in the event of a crash or power loss.
 They will also use persistent long-term storage, such as NVMe and SATA SSDs, and different types of HDDs.
 Because NVRAM has higher latencies than traditional DRAM, they will have to take into account potential performance problems.

 > The team is investigating ways to natively support data transformations, as data volumes are becoming increasingly problematic.
 This is important as transformations can change data offsets, which can impact the accuracy of data storage.
 Additionally, modern storage hardware can be used to accelerate data transformations, which can help reduce the time it takes to process data.